exakat/exakat/docs/Rules.rst

 +--------------+------------------------------------------------------------------------------------------------------------+

 .. _no-need-for-else:

 No Need For Else
 ################

-Else is not needed when the Then ends with a `break <http://php.net/manual/en/control-structures.break.php>`_.
-A `break <http://php.net/manual/en/control-structures.break.php>`_ may be the following keywords : `break <http://php.net/manual/en/control-structures.break.php>`_, `continue <http://php.net/manual/en/control-structures.continue.php>`_, return, goto.
+Else is not needed when the Then ends with a `'break <http://php.net/manual/en/control-structures.break.php>`_.
+A `'break <http://php.net/manual/en/control-structures.break.php>`_ may be the following keywords : `'break <http://php.net/manual/en/control-structures.break.php>`_, `'continue <http://php.net/manual/en/control-structures.continue.php>`_, return, goto.
 Any of these send the execution somewhere in the code.
 The else block is then executed as the main sequence, only if the condition fails.

 .. code-block:: php